batdowg/cbs/CONTEXT.md

 - Lifecycle gating enforces participant count for Ready, end-date check for Delivered, and Finalize after Delivered.
 - Facilitator region toggle preserves form inputs via local storage.
 - Adding or importing participants provisions accounts when session is Ready.

+## Latest update done by codex 08/01/2026
+- Centralized bcrypt helpers in `app/utils/passwords.py` and all password operations use them.
+- Manual account creation can set a password without it being overwritten by provisioning; provisioning keeps existing hashes and reports `kept_password`.
+- Forgot-password flow added with `/forgot-password` and `/reset-password` using 1-hour tokens; token shown on page when mail is stubbed.
+- SysAdmin/Admin interfaces allow setting passwords for Users and ParticipantAccounts with audit logging (`password_reset_admin`).